Holidays in Sirmione at Lake Garda

 Even the ancient Romans met at the sulphurous springs for a spa vacation.
 The main attraction is not only the famous thermal bath but also the moated castle, which is considered one of the most beautiful in Europe, and like so much in the region, goes back to the noble family of Scaliger.
 It's a unique bathing experience in blue-turquoise waters with the amazing limestone terraces at the extreme tip of the peninsula.

-- Interest in Sirmione
+- Cultural attraction in Sirmione

 - Scaliger Castle